-2.4 Cultural and Archaeological Heritage in the South Central BAU
+2.4 Cultural and Archaeological Heritage in the Central Munster BAU

-Coillte is aware of some 207 archaeological sites and sites of cultural significance in its landholdings in the South Central BAU.
-These monuments include megalithic tombs of different kinds, Cashel's and other enclosures and crannogs.
+Coillte is aware of some 300 archaeological sites and sites of cultural significance in its landholdings in the Central Munster BAU.
+These monuments include megalithic tombs of different kinds, Cashel's, Fulcacht Fia's, Standing Stones, enclosures, cairns, Bronze Age Burial Mounds, Ring Forts, Holy Wells and crannogs.
+Monumental locations are recorded on Coillte's Geographically Information System.
 A summary of archaeological sites in the BAU is provided in Appendix I.